Qalthos/blog/content/personal/killer-bunnies-and-the-towering-draw-pile.rst

 :email: Qalthos@gmail.com
 :tags: games

-There was a hackfest Friday night, and a writeup is coming soon, but first a bit of random chatter.
+There was a hackathon Friday night, and a write-up is coming soon, but first a bit of random chatter.

 I have, for a few years, been collecting the various pieces that make up